 We utilized the hydraulic model to conduct an alternatives analysis and evaluate improvement options.
 The analysis showed that no single solution would cost-effectively address the complex, systemwide issues.
 Instead, the examination revealed that the optimal solution involved a combination of remediation methods.

-Based on the results of the analysis, Gresham Smith proceeded with a system-specific approach that comprises rehabilitating portions of the existing sewers, improving conveyance by constructing new sewers where needed, and constructing two wastewater storage facilities in the collection system.
+Gresham Smith proceeded with a system-specific approach that comprises rehabilitating portions of the existing sewers, improving conveyance by constructing new sewers where needed, and constructing two wastewater storage facilities in the collection system.
 This combination of remediation methods proved the best solution because it reduces rainfall-induced flows into the system, maximizes system storage, and improves system capacity while minimizing costs to the utility.